Sazid60/ARTELYSIUM-Client-Side/README.md

 - All Arts & Crafts Page : This Page Shows All The Art Information Added By All Users In Table Format, Besides There is a View Details Button Which Allows User To Go To Specific Art Details(user must be logged in).

 - Add Arts & Crafts Page : This Page Takes All Art Information and Adds Data to The Database Which Passes The Data to All The Pages.
-After Adding a Successful Modal Type Alert Is Show.
+After Adding a Successful Modal Type Alert Is Shown.

 - My Arts & Crafts Page : In This Page Data From Database Is Sorted By User Email Address and Shown In The Page.
 This Page Only Shows User Specific Added Data(Including Update & Delete Button).
 In The Top Of The Page Sort By Customize Option Added.